Event TitleArt Business Night School: Tax Prep for Artist / Seattle

 Mondays, September 9 – September 30 (6 – 8 PM each session)

-In this workshop, CPA Valerie Moseley will introduce a framework for understanding taxes from the local to the federal level.
+In this series, CPA Valerie Moseley will introduce a framework for understanding taxes from the local to the federal level.
 This course will provide an in-depth walk through the federal income tax return, while identifying areas that are specific to artists as well as touching on important items that apply to all WA State residents.
 Furthermore, this course will explore Washington’s unique tax system, along with city and county taxes, and how they may apply to you as an artist.

 *Open for artists of all disciplines at all career stages.